Kyoko522/EcoDex/README.md

 	•	OpenAI GPT-4o: For image analysis.
 	•	Vercel: For easy deployment.

-Copy and paste this content into your README.md.
-Let me know if you need further edits or additional sections!
+Copy and paste this content into your README.md file, and you’ll have a clean, organized, and professional project documentation.